kyleczhang/cits4401-rems-group10/phase1-report.md

 ### 5.1 Use Case Diagram

 The following use case diagram covers the administrative staff workflow subsystem.
-It includes two primary actors: **Administrative Staff** and **Researcher**, with the **Ethics Committee** as a secondary actor for interactions at the boundary of the admin subsystem.
+It includes two primary actors: **Administrative Staff** and **Researcher**, with the **Ethics Committee** as a secondary actor for interactions at the boundary of the admin subsystem.It aligns with the defined requirements for the administrative workflow subset, particularly requirements related to application submission, completeness verification, status tracking, and communication between stakeholders.

 ![Use Case Diagram](cits4401-use-case-diagram.drawio.png)